-South Australia has supported the transformation of Port Pirie’s metal processing facilities with a commercial financial arrangement that acknowledges both the importance of the strategic investment within Nyrstar’s global operations and the capacity to achieve better environmental and health outcomes for an important regional centre in the State’s Mid-North.
+South Australia has supported the transformation of Port Pirie’s metal processing facilities with a commercial financial arrangement that acknowledged both the importance of the strategic investment within Nyrstar's global operations and the capacity to achieve better environmental and health outcomes for an important regional centre in the state’s mid-north.

-The South Australian Government’s role in the multi-million dollar Port Pirie Transformation is being led by the Resources Infrastructure and Investment Task Force and has delivered coordinated action across government to give Port Pirie’s smelting operations every chance to modernise in response to community demands for better environmental standards.
+The South Australian Government’s role in the multi-million dollar Port Pirie Transformation is being led by the Department for Energy and Mining Major Projects business unit and has delivered coordinated action across government to give Port Pirie’s smelting operations every chance to modernise in response to community demands for better environmental standards.

-The Task Force regularly liaises with Nyrstar on the progress of the Port Pirie Transformation and the implications for the financial agreement initially reached with Nyrstar in 2015 and recently updated with Nyrstar’s new majority owner, international commodities trader, Trafigura.
+There is regular liaison with Nyrstar on the progress of the Port Pirie Transformation and the implications for the financial agreement initially reached with Nyrstar in 2015 and updated with Nyrstar’s new majority owner, international commodities trader Trafigura.

 - Authorised Trafigura’s takeover of Nyrstar as a majority owner as part of a capital restructure that converted Nyrstar’s perpetual securities to guaranteed secured debt

-The Environment Protection Authority South Australia in 2018 issued a two-year interim licence to Nyrstar Port Pirie that did not change the existing lead-in-air limits.
+The Environment Protection Authority (EPA) South Australia in 2020 issued a one-year licence to Nyrstar Port Pirie that reduced the lead-in-air limits by 20%.
+These limits have been continued in the current licence.

 Phone: +61 8 8463 3000